airborne-commando/OPSEC-OSINT-Tools/README.md

 - Google dorks

-  - [Google-FU,](https://github.com/airborne-commando/GoogleFU-improved) uses Google to lookup info on someone or something; may get rate limited
+  - [Google-FU](https://github.com/airborne-commando/GoogleFU-improved) - uses Google to lookup info on someone or something; may get rate limited

 - Bio-metric investigation

-  - [Facecheck.ID](https://github.com/vin3110/facecheck.id-results-extractor) tampermonkey script; improved by me, bypasses payment requirements and gives you the links
+  - [Facecheck.ID](https://github.com/vin3110/facecheck.id-results-extractor) - A tampermonkey script that is improved by me, bypasses payment requirements and gives you the links on where the images were orginated from.

 - Email + username investigations
-  - [Blackbird,](https://github.com/p1ngul1n0/blackbird) robust OSINT tool for rapid searches of user accounts by username or email across many platforms
+  - [Blackbird](https://github.com/p1ngul1n0/blackbird) - robust OSINT tool for rapid searches of user accounts by username or email across many platforms

   - A GUI editon of this tool named [crow](https://github.com/airborne-commando/crow)

-- [Sherlock,](https://github.com/sherlock-project/sherlock) similar to Blackbird but more robust and developed; caution with imgur red herrings
+- [Sherlock](https://github.com/sherlock-project/sherlock) - similar to Blackbird but more robust and developed; caution with imgur red herrings

-  - [GUI for Sherlock,](https://github.com/airborne-commando/no-shit-sherlock) uses the CLI as a backend; commands are bascially the same.
+  - [GUI for Sherlock](https://github.com/airborne-commando/no-shit-sherlock) - uses the CLI as a backend; commands are bascially the same.

-- [maigret,](https://github.com/soxoj/maigret) find connections VIA a username; a fork of sherlock
+- [maigret](https://github.com/soxoj/maigret) - find connections VIA a username; a fork of sherlock

-  - [A GUI Tool,](https://github.com/airborne-commando/maigret-night) uses the CLI as a backend; commands are going to basically be the same.
+  - [A GUI Tool](https://github.com/airborne-commando/maigret-night) - uses the CLI as a backend; commands are going to basically be the same.

-- [Hudson rock API extractor](https://github.com/airborne-commando/hudsonrock-search-extractor), for emails and usernames; not automated but uses Flask, checks email compromises
+- [Hudson rock API extractor](https://github.com/airborne-commando/hudsonrock-search-extractor) - for emails and usernames; not automated but uses Flask, checks email compromises

-- [holehe](https://github.com/megadose/holehe), caution with imgur for false positives; similar to Sherlock
+- [holehe](https://github.com/megadose/holehe) - caution with imgur for false positives; similar to Sherlock

 - Geolocation

-  - [Google maps,](https://maps.google.com/) good to pinpoint where someone/thing is and compare landmarks from somewhere
+  - [Google maps](https://maps.google.com/) - good to pinpoint where someone/thing is and compare landmarks from somewhere

 - Generalized Toolkit
    - [OSINT rocks](https://osint.rocks/): search hudson; holehe, gmail (ghunt) and skype.
 Can also use telephone number; domain and username lookups.